logsem/cerise/README.md

 - awkward_example_adequacy.v : Contains the proof of correctness of the awkward example, *Theorem 6.3*.

 - awkward_example_concrete.v : Contains a concrete run of the awkward example applied to a closure of itself to showcase reentrancy.
 The file contains a proof that the run gracefully halts.

+## Differences

+Some definitions have different names from the paper.

+*name in paper => name in mechanization*

+In the operational semantics:

+In the model:
+- Frozen => Static
+- stsCollection => full_sts_world
+- sharedResources => region